Walter Becker: Work in record production (1981–1993)

 Following Steely Dan's breakup, Becker and his family moved to Maui.
 Becker ceased using drugs, stopped smoking and drinking, and became an "avocado rancher and self-styled critic of the contemporary scene."

 He produced albums for the new wave bands Fra Lippo Lippi and China Crisis, and is credited on the latter's 1985 album Flaunt the Imperfection as a member of the band.
 He also produced albums for Michael Franks and John Beasley.
-Becker produced Rickie Lee Jones's album Flying Cowboys and played bass on the main title track co-written by Pascal Nabet Meyer, which was certified gold by the RIAA in 1997.
+Becker produced Rickie Lee Jones's album Flying Cowboys (certified gold by the RIAA in 1997) and played bass on the title track.
 Becker and Fagen reunited in 1986 to collaborate on Zazu, the debut album by Rosie Vela.
 In 1991, Becker appeared in Fagen's New York Rock and Soul Revue.